 drafting your second appeal.
 Your second appeal application can be rejected if it does not comply with

 the appeal rules.
-However some states like Maharashtra, Gujarat have a fixed format.
+However some states like Maharashtra,

 Do I have to pay a fee for the second appeal?